Structural Validation Of Synthetic Power Distribution Networks Using The Multiscale Flat Norm: Implementation of Flat Norm

 Note that while performing a comparison between a pair of network geometries in a local region using the multiscale flat norm, we need to ensure that comparison is performed for similar length of the networks inside similar regions.
 Therefore, the ratio $|T|/\epsilon$, which indicates the length of networks inside a region scaled to the size of the region, becomes an important aspect of characterization while performing the flat norm based comparison.

-\section{Implementation of flat norm.}
+\section{Implementation of Flat Norm}

-\subsection{Geometry comparison using flat norm.}
+\subsection{Geometry Comparison using Flat Norm}

 We show a simple example depicting the use of flat norm to compute the distance between a pair of geometries that are two line segments of equal length meeting at their midpoints in Fig.~\ref{fig:demo-flatnorm}.
 As the angle between the two line segments decreases from $90$ to $15$ degrees, the computed flat norm also decreases.
+We used $\lambda=1$ for this illustration.

-\subsection{Flat norm computation for a pair of geometries.}
+\subsection{Flat Norm Computation for a Pair of Geometries}

 ~We demonstrate the steps involved in computing the flat norm for a pair of input geometries in Fig.~\ref{fig:demo-toy}.
 The input geometries are a collection of line segments shown in blue and red (top left).
 We construct the set $\Sigma$ by combining all the edges of either geometry along with the bounding rectangle (top right).
 Thereafter, we perform a constrained triangulation to construct the $2$-dimensional simplicial complex $K$ (bottom left).
 Finally, we compute the multiscale simplicial flat norm with $\lambda=1$ (bottom right).
 Note that this computation captures the length deviation (shown by green edges) and the lateral displacement (shown by the magenta patches).